databendlabs/databend/docs/doc/21-load-data/03-mysql.md

 ---
-title: Load Data from MySQL
+title: Load Data From MySQL
 sidebar_label: From MySQL
 description:
-  Load Data from MySQL.
+  Load data from MySQL.
 ---

 Using `mysqldump` to load data from MySQL into Databend.